dollplayer2501/angle_minus_five_degrees/README.md

 ]
 ```

 With this above, you can jump to a virtual screen for the purpose of not display any application with **Mod + 9**.
+And I don't dare to use Qtile's [`libqtile.widget.Clock()`](https://docs.qtile.org/en/stable/manual/ref/widgets.html?highlight=time#clock)...I don't care.

 ### 3. Applications that are always used perform transparent processing with the configuration of the applications or Picom.

 ### 4. For the above...